-This 21.5 hour specialty certification, consisting of 13 activities, will be an in-depth exploration of pain management including aspects of all healthcare professions with a keen eye on all pain management treatment options arranged by therapeutic category.
+This 21.5-hour specialty certificate, consisting of 13 activities, will be an in-depth exploration of pain management including aspects of all healthcare professions with a keen eye on all pain management treatment options arranged by therapeutic category.
 One may ask, “Just how did we get this far in the Opioid Crisis?”, or “Just what pain management treatment options do my patients have besides opioid medications?”, or even, “How do I help my patients that I have simply inherited from other pharmacies?”.
 Dr. Garofoli implores healthcare professionals, especially fellow pharmacists, to want their cake and eat it too when it comes to practicing with the intentions of wanting not only safe, but also actually effective pain management for patients.
 Pharmacological treatment options are a mainstay in pain management, however, sometimes even merely understanding the other options available can facilitate a strong patient-pharmacist relationship.
 A pharmacist may not always be able to provide the best treatment option (i.e. medication) every time, but will certainly know whom within an interprofessional team or community can.
 When you enroll in this course, you will feel as if you are practicing in the midst of an interprofessional team while carrying the responsibility for knowing the intricate details of each and every pain management treatment option while you sharpen your pain management clinical skills.

 Registration costs $198 for members,$298 for non-members

-The final certification exam consists of 100 unique multiple choice questions
+The final certificate exam consists of 100 unique multiple-choice questions